 Grades 3 and up

-This two-player game aims to encourage students to practice their mental math skills of addition, subtraction, multiplication, and division.
+This two-player or to teams game aims to encourage students to practice their mental math skills of addition, subtraction, multiplication, and division.
 The players roll two dice to make a path in order to move ahead and get to the treasure.
 They need to decide which operation to perform with their two numbers each time.
-The game offers a lot of mental math practice.
+The game offers a lot of mental math practice and requires strategic thinking.

 - 2 side 10 dice, (learn how to build your own here) or a deck of playing cards with the numbers 1-10.